maria2908/EvalPro/README.md

 # EvalPro

 This Node.js project provides a system to manage and evaluate practical exams.
-It allows exam committees to record scores, evaluate project documentation and presentations, conduct oral exams, calculate overall results, and manage all exam data!
+It allows exam committees to record scores, evaluate project documentation and presentations, conduct oral exams, calculate overall results, and manage all exam data.

 ---